 The use of parks by dog walkers is encouraged and recognised by Council as creating a positive sense of community if conducted in a responsible manner.

 Signposts have been installed in many of our parks highlighting areas in which dogs can be exercised on and off leash.
 Some off leash areas operate on a time-share basis, meaning you can only exercise your dog off leash between designated hours each day or when organised sporting or training activities are not taking place.

 Dog walkers must ensure their dog is under effective control at all times and does not become a nuisance or impede on the enjoyment of other park users.
 Dog walkers must clean up and properly dispose their dog's faeces.

 Where you cannot take your dog

-Please remember that dogs are not allowed on or off leash in the following places:
+Please remember that dogs are not allowed on or off leash in the following places (fines may apply):